sanjiv576/sanjiv576/README.md

 ## Mobile and Web Apps Developer, Hacking enthusiastic
 ----------------------------------------------

-I am a driven and hardworking developer specializing in creating mobile apps using Flutter and web solutions with the MERN stack.
-I possess a knack for solving problems effectively and have a strong desire to keep learning.
-My self-motivation ensures excellent self-management, and my teamwork skills bring coordination and harmony to collaborative projects.
+I am a passionate and highly skilled developer specializing in mobile application development with Flutter and creating dynamic web solutions using the MERN stack.
+With a talent for innovative problem-solving and a relentless drive for knowledge, I consistently strive to stay at the forefront of technology.
+My strong self-motivation ensures outstanding self-management, and my ability to foster collaboration and harmony within teams results in seamless and productive project execution.

 > 🤝  I'm open to collaborating on mobile apps, and RESTful APIs.

-> 🚀 I'm currently working on improving UI/UX of previous Table Reservation Mobile app, E-commerce website, and Hand Gesture Recognition using Long Short-term Memory neural network.
+> 🚀 Recently completed BSc.HONS Computing degree.

 > 🧠 I'm also learning and and practising secure software development and cybersecurity.